BigDataIA-Spring2023-Team-08/assignment-02-rest-api-docker/README.md

 **2. Connect to Data**

-Configured datasources in order to connect to `GOES18` and `NEXRAD` data.
+Configured datasources in order to connect to `GOES18` and `NEXRAD` data in S3 Bucket.

 2.1.
 Create datasource with CLI